davetropeano/lda/source/developing-lda-applications/index.markdown

 }
 ```

 The most interesting part is the call to *ld_util.send_create()* on line 11.
-This a simple utiity function that does nothing more than set a couple of standard headers and send an HTTP POST message.
+This is a simple utiity function that does nothing more than set a couple of standard headers and send an HTTP POST message.
 The URL we send the post to is the first argument - "" - the null relative address, which is equivalent to http://localhost:3007/items, since that is the url the browser is on.
 The object we send in the POST body also has its _subject set to the null relative address, but this address will be interpreted as being relative to the to-be-created resource, not the container we're POSTing to.

 If the server responds with '201 Created' the todo text (stored in the dc_title field of the item) and the returned 'Location' response header (the URL of the newly-created ressource) are passed to the *appendItem()* function which will add the new item to the list of items being displayed.